AhaanKanaujia/personal-website/src/projects/keyword-extraction-models.md

 <br>

-Text Rank can be improved by modifying the algorithm to consider the position of the words in a piece of text or by considering a set of documents instead of a single one to extract global information.
+Text Rank can be improved by modifying the algorithm to consider the position of the words in a piece of text or by considering a set of documents to extract global information.

 <br>